 To install ridge tiles using this system, begin by laying the roof underlay and battens in the normal manner, leaving a 5mm continuous gap in the underlay at the roof apex.
-Before fixing the top course tiling batten, fix the ridge batten brackets to each rafter where needed.
+Before fixing the top course tiling batten, fix the ridge batten brackets to each rafter at the required height setting where needed.
 Then attach the top course tiling battens over the brackets.

 Next, fix the ridge battens along the length of the ridge using the brackets to hold them in place.
-Once the ridge batten is secured, you can begin tiling the roof with concrete or clay tiles as usual.
+On securing the ridge batten, you can complete tiling the roof as usual.

 Once the top course of roof tiles is in place, roll the RidgeFast roll out centrally, along the entire length of the ridge overlapping the product by 100mm at joints, and fix it at approximately 2m centres.
 Remove the paper covering the butyl strip and firmly press the corrugations onto the roof tiles starting with the profiles and moving to the troughs.

 Now you can start fixing the ridge tiles.
 Lay the first ridge tile in the correct position and secure it to the batten.
 Connect the next ridge tile using a ridge union and union clamp.
 Push it firmly into position, fix it in place and repeat the process along the ridgeline.

 Mortar-bedded ridge tilesFor those who prefer the traditional look of mortar bedding or have projects that stipulate it, we also offer the Mortar Bedded Security Ridge system.
 This combines mortar fixing techniques and a mechanical fixing system to ensure compliance with BS 5534.